rrainey/DSKY-alarm-panel-replica/README.md

 [This video](https://vimeo.com/393337269) will give you a sense of the internal construction of the unit.
 The panel is a combinaton of white and yellow indicators.
 Like the original, incendescent lamps are used for each alarm indicator.
-Yellow lens inserts are used where needed.
+Yellow bezel inserts supply the indictor color where needed.
 An AT SAMD21 microcontroller drives the lamp from a 5V DC power source.
-This microcontroller include and I2C interface designed to be the source for external control of the unit.
+This microcontroller includes an I2C interface designed to be the source for external control of the unit.
 There's also a USB interface, however, that's more for programming than operational use.

 ![Exploded view](images/exploded-view-01.PNG)

 At the top is a clear acrylic plate (0.060" thick).
 On that, I silkscreen lamp labels and the frame outline.
 Below that, there are 14 translucent covers, one for each indicator lamp array.
 Each indicator is composed of three incandescent lamps.
-Yellow indicators have yellow bezels to give them their color.
-The bezels and the translucent covers snap onto the main body of the component.
+Yellow bezels are inserted where needed.
+The bezels and the translucent covers snap into the main body of the component.

 A lamp and microcontroller PCB slides into a recess under the main body.
 This PCB is held in place by a frame.
-The frame is secured with four screws.
+The frame is secured with screws.
 The main body and PCB frame are both designed to be 3D printed from Nylon, ABS, or PLA.

 ## Painting